 Mekugi : 1

-Shape : The blade is wide and thick with longer kissaki nice looking shape.
+Shape : Wide and thick blade with nice Sori.

 He is known as the father of a famous swordsmith Inoue Shinkai.

 Usually this Kunisada is called Oya-Kunisada.
-Oya means parent in Japanese.
+Oya means to parent in Japanese.